-There are two main types of infectious pink eye: bacterial and viral.
+The CDC explains that there are two main types of infectious pink eye: bacterial and viral.
 Many of the symptoms are similar, but there are some differences.
 For instance, bacterial infections are more common in young children while viral infections are more common in older kids and adults.
 And although they both cause your eyes to look red, bacterial conjunctivitis usually produces a discharge from the eye while viral conjunctivitis might cause clear tearing.

 Here are some ways to help get rid of pink eye.